Accession Number: 2011.ph.481.1-4

 Dimensions (cm): 88x22x120cm

-Used to demonstrate the curve of fastest descent
+Used to demonstrate the curve of fastest descent.

 Good.
 Somewhere on wooden pieces especially at the ends and the corners.
 Some chips on curves and wooden base.
 Some rust on brackets and chipping paint.
 White balls are cracked and discoloured.
 Some parts of the curves have been replaced by a different part of wood.
 Steepest curve is slightly loose.

-Date of Manufacture: circa early to mid 20th century
+Date of Manufacture: Early 20th cent.

 University of Toronto department of Physics